Ajay-2022-Soft-Tech/Multiple_Disease_Prediction/README.md

+markdown
+Copy code
-# Multi-Disease Prediction Web App
+# Multi-Disease Prediction System

-This web application uses machine learning models to predict multiple diseases, including Diabetes, Heart Disease, and Parkinson's Disease.
-The application is built using Streamlit for the front end and various machine learning algorithms for the back end.
+This web app uses machine learning models to predict the likelihood of multiple diseases, including diabetes, heart disease, and Parkinson's disease.
+The app is built with Streamlit and a trained model saved as `trained_model.sav`.

 ## Features